Priming the Berkey Fluoride Filters

 - Press the priming button up against the sink faucet so that the priming button creates a seal between the faucet and the Fluoride Filter.
 Place your thumb on top of the faucet to apply pressure, to create a better seal (as seen in picture).

-- Turn the Pf-2 filter over and prime the opposite end (reversing the flow of water) repeating steps 3 thru 5 until water runs clear from both directions.
+- Turn the Fluoride filter over and prime the opposite end (reversing the flow of water) repeating steps 3 - 5 until water runs clear from both directions.

-- When you think the filters are flushed long enough, run some of the water that is being flushed through the filter into a clear glass and hold it up to the light to see if all of the cloudiness is gone from the water, if not continue priming until water is clear.
+- To determine if the filter is fully primed, collect the filtered water in a clear glass and hold it up to the light to see if all of the cloudiness is gone from the water, if not continue priming until water is clear.

 9. This filter is now primed and ready to install.